 There are many dog friendly hiking trails to spectacular waterfalls in Oregon.

-Listed below are the best dog friendly waterfall hikes in Oregon, arranged by region.
-Remember to grab a leash – dogs are allowed to use these trails but must be tethered.
+Here are a few Dog friendly waterfall hikes in Oregon, arranged by region.
+Remember to grab a leash as dogs are allowed to use these trails but must be tethered.

 When you go, plan to stay nearby with your dog at Old Parkdale Inn in Mt Hood; the motel at the Prospect Historic Hotel-Motel & Dinner House in Prospect; and C.H.
 Bailey House in Roseburg; as these are pet-friendly, top-rated, OBBG properties.